2martens/web-platform-edition/README.md

 Once you're feeling good, you can move onto reading the official [Symfony2 book][5].

-A default bundle, `AcmeDemoBundle`, shows you Symfony2 in action.
-After playing with it, you can remove it by following these steps:

-  * delete the `src/Acme` directory;

-  * remove the routing entry referencing AcmeDemoBundle in `app/config/routing_dev.yml`;

-  * remove the AcmeDemoBundle from the registered bundles in `app/AppKernel.php`;

-  * remove the `web/bundles/acmedemo` directory;

-  * empty the `security.yml` file or tweak the security configuration to fit your needs.
+If you are done with Symfony documentation and you are still interested, you can start reading the [Web Platform Documentation][6].

 What's inside?
 ---------------

-The Symfony Standard Edition is configured with the following defaults:
+The Web Platform Edition is configured with the following defaults:

   * Twig is the only configured template engine;